-2015/16 Annual Report
+2016/17 Annual Report

-The Committee has also been monitoring the use of Law Society’s Employee Assistance Programme (counselling service), LawCare WA, for its members and promoting this service.
-The Committee has also been monitoring and promoting the use of the Locum Registry and outlining the benefits especially to small and sole practitioners of taking leave and allowing another practitioner to operate your business.
+The Committee monitored the use of LawCare WA in particular the Member Assistance Programme (counselling service) and promotion of this service.
+The Committee promoted the use of the Locum Register and outlined the benefits especially to small firms and sole practitioners of taking leave and allowing another practitioner to operate their business.

 For more information about this committee please email General Manager, Advocacy – Mary Woodford, firstname.lastname@example.org